Breast Reconstruction – Advancements and Revisions

 The plastic and reconstructive surgeons at the Plastic Surgery Center have seen great success with over-the-muscle breast implants and have performed revision surgery for those reconstruction patients who were uncomfortable from under the muscle procedures.

 “I switched to doing all my reconstructions with this new method.
 The contrast in their recovery is stark,” Dr. Adam Saad says.
 “Patients are in much less pain than when I put the implants under the muscle.
 I’ve also been switching my patients from submuscular implants to pre-pectoral.
 They are just as happy.”

 “Our goal as plastic reconstructive surgeons is always to give a woman back what was taken away with her breast cancer diagnosis.
 By restoring breast volume in a manner that is more comfortable, we are able to ensure a more optimal healing process.”

 The Plastic Surgery Center is a distinguished private practice encompassing 14 plastic and reconstructive surgeons, and 22 office locations in NJ, NYC, and PA.
 The practice is distinguished by the outstanding training and backgrounds of our top plastic surgeons.
 Between them, the team of doctors has more than 50 years of combined experience performing facial, skin, and body cosmetic surgery.
-They offer leading edge cosmetic and reconstructive procedures and have developed a number of innovative surgical techniques offered at few other facilities in the world.
+They offer leading-edge cosmetic and reconstructive procedures and have developed a number of innovative surgical techniques offered at a few other facilities in the world.

-For more information please visit: looknatural.com
+For more information, please visit: looknatural.com